jinal/sdk-ios/README.markdown

 	request.showsOverlayImmediately = YES //optional, see below.
 	[request send];

-*NOTE:* The placement\_id *"more_games"* is available to all games in our system.
-You may set up additional placement_ids through the PlayHaven Developer Dashboard.
+*NOTE:* You may set placement_ids through the PlayHaven Developer Dashboard.

 Optionally, you may choose to show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.